Q&A

 Toddler placing coins into a savings jar

-Retirement these days means a lot more than grandkids, golf and gardening.
-(Who knows, you might even become one of those savvy seniors who starts a side hustle or a social enterprise?)
+Retirement these days means a lot more than grandkids, golf, and gardening - who knows, you might even become one of those savvy seniors who starts a side hustle or a social enterprise?

 Whatever the plan for your “golden years”, managing retirement savings as you journey through working life takes more than just sitting back and watching the balance grow.

 Government policy and favourable tax arrangements have caused superannuation to become one of the most significant assets many Australians have.
-It can be a substantial part of the wealth you pass on to your family, so it’s crucial to look at how super fits into the bigger picture of your Will and other estate planning arrangements.
+It can be a substantial part of the wealth you pass on to your family, so it’s essential to look at how super fits into the bigger picture of your Will and other estate planning arrangements.

 Does your superannuation become part of your Estate when you die?